system-transparency/system-transparency/README.md

 # System Transparency Tooling

-This repository contains tooling, configurations files and example data to forma build-, test- and development environment for _System Transparency_.
+This repository contains tooling, configuration files and example data to form a build-, test- and development environment for _System Transparency_.

 _stboot_ is System Transparency Project’s official bootloader.
 It is a LinuxBoot distribution based on u-root.
 A LinuxBoot distribution is simply a Linux kernel and an initramfs.
 U-root is another project consisting of an initramfs builder, a collection of core Linux commands implemented in Go, and a collection of bootloaders. stboot is one of these bootloaders.
 Source code of stboot: https://github.com/u-root/u-root/tree/stboot

 The stboot program embedded in the initramfs acts as a bootloader to find the real OS - kernel and userland - for the host.
 The OS comes with one or more signatures to prove its validity.
 Furthermore, it supports Intel®'s Trusted Execution Technology (TXT) by booting the OS via tboot.
-All OS related artefacts are bundled together in an _OS Package_.
-An OS package consists of an archive file (ZIP) and desriptor file (JSON).
+All OS related artifacts are bundled together in an _OS Package_.
+An OS package consists of an archive file (ZIP) and descriptor file (JSON).
 OS packages can be created and managed with the _stmanager_ tool.
 Source code of stmanager: https://github.com/u-root/u-root/tree/stboot/tools/stmanager

 stboot currently supports loading the OS packages from an HTTP/HTTPS server or from local storage.